Stuart Benjamin: Career

 In March 2009, Benjamin produced Louis & Keely Live at the Geffen Playhouse in Westwood, Los Angeles, California.
-This theatrical production, based on Las Vegas lounge act Louis Prima and Keely Smith went on to become the longest running show in the history of the Geffen.
-On January 11, 2010 Benjamin and his fellow producers on the show received an Ovation Award given out by the Los Angeles Stage Alliance for Best Production of a Musical – Large Theatre.
+This theatrical production, based on Las Vegas lounge act Louis Prima and Keely Smith, went on to become the longest running show in the history of the Geffen.
+On January 11, 2010, Benjamin and his fellow producers of the show received an Ovation Award given out by the Los Angeles Stage Alliance for Best Production of a Musical – Large Theatre.